 Cost of buying a property in Italy

 As a guideline you need to calculate 10 % to the sale price of the property for the buying costs in Italy.
-The purchase tax will vary depending on if you will be a resident in Italy (Prima Casa) or if you plan to buy as a second house (Seconda Casa) and this of course affects the final buying costs.
+The purchase tax will vary depending on if you will be a resident in Italy (Prima Casa) or if you plan to buy as a second house (Seconda Casa).
 If you buy a property as Prima Casa you pay a purchase tax of 2% of the tax value of the property and if you buy as Seconda Casa you pay 9%.
-This differs in case you buy a new build which instead means that you will pay 4% VAT as Prima Casa and 10% VAT as Seconda Casa.
+This differs in case you buy a new build from a contractor, then you will pay 4% VAT as Prima Casa and 10% VAT as Seconda Casa.

 The buying costs include: